 Galveston Inshore Fishing | 39' Contender Boat

-Looking for a solid day on the water that won't break the bank or scare off the kids?
-This Galveston inshore trip hits the sweet spot for families and first-timers who want to get their lines wet without heading way offshore.
-You'll fish the productive Jetty-Channel system and nearby bay waters aboard a spacious 39' Contender - one of the most trusted names in fishing boats.
-Your captain knows these waters like the back of his hand and will put you on fish while keeping things relaxed and fun.
-Whether you're teaching the little ones how to cast or trying to land your first redfish, this trip delivers consistent action in protected waters.
+Looking for a solid fishing trip that won't break the bank or take up your whole day?
+This Galveston inshore charter hits all the right notes.
+You'll fish the productive waters around the jetties and bay system aboard a spacious 39' Contender – one of the most trusted names in fishing boats.
+Perfect for families or small groups wanting to experience what makes Galveston's inshore fishing scene so special.
+Your captain knows these waters like the back of their hand and will put you on fish while keeping things relaxed and fun.

 What to Expect on the Water